wandb/docs/docs/support/how_delete_panel_grid.md

    - wysiwyg
 ---

 Select the panel grid and press delete or backspace.
-Click the drag handle in the top-right corner to easily select the panel grid.
+Click the drag handle in the top-right corner to select the panel grid.